Max Stuart: Suspect

 The 27-year-old Rupert Max Stuart, an Arrernte man, and teenager Alan Moir had been in Ceduna on 20 December, running the darts stall for the funfair operated by Mr and Mrs Norman Gieseman.
 Both had gone out drinking during the day and Moir returned late that night, losing consciousness several times due to intoxication.
 Stuart had been arrested for drinking alcohol at 9:30 pm and was in police custody.
 This was because, at the time, "full-blooded" Aboriginal people were forbidden by law to drink alcohol.
-In 1953 a Federal ordinance had been passed that permitted "half-castes" to drink, but they were required to apply for a "certificate of exemption".
-These were commonly referred to as "Dog Licences" by Aboriginal people.
+In 1953 a federal ordinance had been passed that permitted "half-castes" to drink, but they were required to apply for a "certificate of exemption".
+These were commonly referred to as "dog licences" by Aboriginal people.
 Stuart had been jailed on more than one occasion for supplying alcohol to "full-bloods".
 The ban was rarely enforced in rural towns.
 However, since 1958, Ceduna had been combating a perceived alcohol-related "native problem" and was enforcing the alcohol ban.
 Although he was not drunk, Stuart had not renewed his certificate, and when arrested for drinking, was facing a sentence of 6 to 18 months in jail.
 He was released without charge as police resources were being dedicated to the Hattam investigation.

 When Stuart returned to the fair after being released the next morning, he had an argument with the Giesemans over getting 15-year-old Moir drunk and was fired.
-News of the murder had not reached the funfair, which packed up on Sunday morning and moved on to Whyalla where police interviewed the workers that night.
-Police interviewed Moir who claimed he and Stuart had been drinking with several "half-castes" in Ceduna on Saturday morning.
+News of the murder had not reached the funfair, which packed up on Sunday morning and moved on to Whyalla, where police interviewed the workers that night.
+Police interviewed Moir, who claimed that he and Stuart had been drinking with several "half-castes" in Ceduna on Saturday morning.
 He had returned to the funfair at 10 am then left again at 1 pm.
 He told police he had seen Stuart, drunk, outside the Memorial Hall with "some other darkies".
 Police contacted Ceduna to question Stuart about the murder.